 - Swedish Room

-You’re invited: Exhibit Debut: Why Not New York: The Road to the Vote: June 14 from 6 PM to 7 PM.
 Why Not New York?
-The Road to the Vote exhibit will address the struggle for equal rights in the 19th and 20th century, and the significant role that Chautauqua County citizens played in the movement for women’s suffrage.
-This event is free and open to the public.
-Donations are not required but will be graciously accepted.
+The Road to the Vote addresses the struggle for equal rights in the 19th and 20th century, and the significant role that Chautauqua County citizens played in the movement for women’s suffrage.

 Learn more about the Fenton History Center below:

-Listed on the National Register of Historic Places, the Fenton Mansion is a landmark, lending distinction and elegance to the passing scene.
+Listed on the National Register of Historic Places, the Fenton Mansion, located at 67 Washington Street in Jamestown, New York, is a landmark, lending distinction and elegance to the passing scene.
 In its continuing mission as the center for education and preservation of a unique local heritage, it is a valuable cultural institution in the city of Jamestown, New York.

 The Fenton History Center welcomes bus tours and guided tours by appointment (716) 664-6256.
-Walk-in visitors can take a self-guided tour of the museum at any time during operational hours (Monday through Saturday from 10 AM to 4 PM).
-Visitors are provided with an informative guide booklet.
+However, walk-in visitors are invited to take a self-guided tour of the museum at any time during operational hours, Monday through Saturday from 10 AM to 4 PM.

-Various educational programming is available for businesses, civic groups, private/public students and families.
+Educational programming is available for businesses, civic groups, private and public students and families.
 Offerings are available within the historic Fenton Mansion and through the Fenton History Center’s Moving Museum.
-Please contact the Education Director Jennifer Champ to schedule a guided tour or program by phone (716) 664-6256 or by email.
+Please contact the Education Director Jennifer Champ to schedule a guided tour or program by phone (716) 664-6256 or by email

 Museum and Research Center